House of Assembly

 Question Period (QP)

 Question Period occurs on Tuesday, Wednesday, Thursday, and Friday, and provides the opportunity for Nova Scotia MLAs to question ministers about happenings or responsibilities in their current portfolios.
+Effective fall 2019, separate Question Period video is no longer available.

 The Budget Address is a statement by the Minister of Finance in which the Minister outlines, in general terms, the state of the province’s finances and the economic policies that the government will pursue during the next fiscal year.